 Table of Contents

-- App Keyword Research and Optimization process 101 (App Store & Google Play)
+- App Keyword Research and Optimization Process (App Store & Google Play) in 2022

-App Keyword Research and Optimization process 101 (App Store & Google Play)
+App Keyword Research and Optimization Process (App Store & Google Play) in 2022

-- Research – coming up with a list of all possible keywords and keyword combinations related to your project.
+- Research: create a list of all the possible keywords and combinations of keywords related to the project.

-- Prioritize – analyzing and prioritizing the keywords according to their relevance, competition level and search volume / traffic.
+- Prioritize: Analyze and prioritize the keywords according to their relevance, difficulty and search volume / traffic.

-- Target – optimizing app listing targeting the selected keywords.
+- Target: Optimize the listing with the selected keywords.

-A thorough keyword research is an essential element of ASO and Search visibility optimization.
-This is the first step to take before launching the app on the store, and the first action to take when your mobile app downloads are not reaching the volumes you expect.
+An exhaustive keyword research is an essential element to the optimization of search visibility on the app stores.
+It is, as we already mentioned, the first step before launching an app in the stores, and the first action to take when your mobile app or game downloads are not reaching the expected volumes of when you wish to increase the organic traffic volume and reduce the paid UA costs.

-Try to answer the following questions during your brainstorming session:
+Try to answer the following questions during the brainstorming session:

 - What tasks do your potential users need help with?